 Taking advantage of the first annual reports, SPHN Projects were requested to provide information on infrastructure built in 2018 in a structured way, determining the research orientation of their project as well as degree of implementation.
-This information was used to create a first mapping and to start a gap analysis.
+In 2019, this information was used to create a first mapping and to start a gap analysis.

 The mapping shows that many domains are covered by the projects, however, it seems that more activities in the “patient or citizen oriented” and “national repositories, technology and analytical networks” domains might be needed.
 Explore the diagram and hover over the project abbreviations to display the full name of the project.